giantswarm/prometheus-rules/README.md

 - Inhibition checking script does not trigger at PR's creation : stuck in `pending` state.
 Must push empty commit to trigger it
 - When ran for the first time in a PR (after empty commit) usually fails to retrieve the alertmanager config file's data and thus fires error stating that all labels are missing.
 - Must manually re-run the action for it to pass

+## Opsrecipe check

+You can run `make test-opsrecipes` to check if linked opsrecipes are valid.

+This check is not part of the global `make test` command until we fix all missing / wrong opsrecipes.